EngoEngine/ecs/README.md

 > We do ask you to let *the first argument* be of type `*ecs.BasicEntity` - as a general rule.

 Your `System` should include an array, slice or map in which to store those entities.
 Now it is important to note that you're not receiving entities per se -- you are receiving references to the `Component`s you need.
-The actual `Entity` (type `Guy` in our example) may contain way more `Component`s.
+The actual `Entity` (type `Player` in our example) may contain way more `Component`s.
 You will most-likely want to create a struct for you to store those pointers in.
 An example:

 ```go
 type myAWesomeEntity struct {